m1racoli/airconditioner/README.md

      * email_on_failure: `True` or `False`
      * email_on_retry: `True` or `False`
 * clusters:
-     * list of task clusters.
-Important: they need to be present in `clusters.yaml`
+     * List of task clusters.
+Important: they need to be present in `clusters.yaml`.
-          * the same attributes in `default_args` can be repeated inside a cluster in case a specific cluster has different settings.
+          * The same attributes in `default_args` can be repeated inside a cluster in case a specific cluster has different settings for their tasks.
+          * It is possible to add a cluster of tasks except by some specific tasks by excluding them with the `exclude` attribute containing a list of tasks.
+* profile:  Some tasks may behave differently on certain scenarios, and it's possible to specify a profile here.
-* params
+* params:
-     * custom parameters that will be passed ahead to tasks
+     * Custom parameters that will be passed ahead to tasks.

 Example:
 ```yaml